 - Sweet Potato Pie by Love Me, Feed Me

 - Notes: Spelt flour is not gluten-free.
-Substitute for kamut flour or amaranth flour.
+Substitute for millet flour or amaranth flour.
 If using amaranth flour, you may want to add a small amount of spices to make up for a more bland flavor.
-Kamut has a great, flavorful nutty flavor.
+Millet has a great, nutty flavor.
 You can use aquafaba as listed in the recipe, or make 2 “flax eggs” by combining 2 tbsp ground flax with 6 tbsp water.
 Instead of cornstarch, use equal amount arrowroot powder.

 I hope you enjoy your plant-based feast!
 May your life always be bountiful and rich in many ways.